-ShoutMeLoud was running on an outdated version of Thesis theme and in July first week we migrated to the latest version of Genesis WordPress theme.
+ShoutMeLoud was running on an Genesis theme and recently we migrated to the Astra WordPress theme.

-Moreover, I also added a mobile-specific site that helped me to increase the traffic from the mobile search engine.
-Nonetheless, moving from Thesis to Genesis improved the overall performance of my site.
+Moreover, I also added a mobile-specific site that helped me increase the traffic from the mobile search engine.
+Moving to an updated and SEO-optimized theme improved the overall performance of my site.

 The improved loading time of the site:

-Upgrading to Genesis theme already improved the loading time of my site by 300%, and I further optimized it to using Cloudflare free CDN.
-ShoutMeLoud is hosted on HHVM based WordPress hosting on Kinsta, and with this ShoutMeLoud is now loading in less than 2 seconds.
+Upgrading to the Astra theme already improved the loading time of my site by 300%, and I further optimized it to using CloudFlare free CDN.
+ShoutMeLoud is hosted on Kinsta WordPress hosting, and with this ShoutMeLoud is now loading in less than 2 seconds.

 Improved related posts:

 Earlier I was using related posts via custom code, and I was not happy with the relevancy of related content shown after the post.
-Related content works way better, only if the related posts are shown in the series format.
+Related content works way better, when they are truly relevant.

-Just to give you an idea, it automatically shows the related content from your blog, and you have the capability to edit the related content and pick content manually for each post.
+Just to give you an idea, it automatically shows the related content, and now I have the capability to edit the related content and pick content manually for each post.

-This work is still in progress, and I’m hoping to notice a significant improvement in the bounce rate of the blog.
+This work is still in progress, and I’m hoping to notice a significant improvement in the blog’s bounce rate.

 Removed broken links and irrelevant links:

-This step I would recommend to you to do it immediately as broken links are really bad for overall SEO score of your blog.
-You can use a WordPress plugin called Linkwhisper or desktop tool call Integrity to find all broken link on your blog.
+I would recommend that you do this step immediately, as broken links are terrible for the overall SEO score of your blog.
+You can use a WordPress plugin called Linkwhisper to find all broken links..

-If you are using any SEO tool like SEMRush, SiteBulb, they also have a feature to find broken links.
+If you are using any SEO tools like SEMRush they also have a feature to find broken links.

 Subscribe on YouTube